 Under this cost category all projects will have one Simplified Cost Option, Project management unit cost, and may in some cases have real costs.

 Equipment costs cover the eligible expenditure for expenditures paid by the partner organisation for equipment purchased, rented or leased, necessary to achieve objectives of the project.
 This also includes costs of equipment already in possession by the partner organisation and used to carry out project activities.
 In the case of investment activities, 'equipment' covers costs of fixed investments in equipment, and costs of equipment that forms part of an investment in infrastructure (Figure 7.)

-Compared to the equipment that supports delivery of project activities, fixed investments in equipment refer to outputs or results of the project, which remain in use by the partners and/or target groups after completion of the project.
+Fixed investments in equipment refer to outputs or results of the project, which remain in use by the partners and/or target groups after completion of the project.

-Figure 7.
+Figure 8.
 Equipment (real costs and simplified cost option)